tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

     *G
     HELLO

-Now let's save it to an ASCII text file on the OS/8 disk:
+Now let's save it to an ASCII text file on the OS/8 disk using separate U/W FOCAL commands, rather than the one-liner we did above:

     *OPEN OUTPUT TEST,ECHO                      ⇠ uses *.FD by default *W